Fund firm GAM excludes sacked fund manager from AGM

 “The GAM narrative is not going to change until they treat me fairly,” Haywood told reporters in a hotel lobby outside where the meeting was being held.

-Reuters reported last week how a GAM whistleblower who alerted British financial regulators about Haywood’s behavior did so over concerns about the purchase of more than half a billion pounds worth of bonds which were backed by around 22 million pounds ($28.67 million) worth of idle power generators.
+Reuters reported last week how a GAM whistleblower who alerted British financial regulators about Haywood’s behaviour did so over concerns about the purchase of more than half a billion pounds worth of bonds which were backed by around 22 million pounds ($28.67 million) worth of idle power generators. ($1 = 0.7673 pounds) (Reporting by Tom Bergin, editing by Louise Heavens)